Colorectal THRIVE 2026

 Microbiome Revealed

-The Main Congress takes place from Monday to Wednesday, March 31 to April 2, 2025 - (book all days or choose individual days).
+The Main Congress takes place from Monday to Wednesday, March 22-25, 2025 - (book all days or choose individual days).
 Participants will be awarded up to 22 CME credits for attending the main congress.
-Both interactive Masterclass in Colorectal Surgery and in Proctology and Pelvic Floor Disease take place on Sunday March 30, 2025.
-They prepare for the EBSQ Coloproctology and clinical practice, provide up to 14 CME credits, and are accredited by the University of Fribourg.

 Time